saif-islam123/Investigating-Netflix-Movies/README.md

 ⏳ Duration – Length of the movie in minutes.
 📅 Release Year – Year the movie was released.

+## 📊 Visualization
+Here is a histogram showing the distribution of movie durations in the 1990s:

+![Project Screenshot](https://github.com/saif-islam123/Investigating-Netflix-Movies/blob/70e50bfc36c02cdc56c121bf46613c13789c7428/screenshots/pic.png)

 ## 🛠 Installation
 Ensure you have Python installed, then install dependencies using:

-📊 Visualization
-Here is a histogram showing the distribution of movie durations in the 1990s:

-![Project Screenshot](https://github.com/saif-islam123/Investigating-Netflix-Movies/blob/70e50bfc36c02cdc56c121bf46613c13789c7428/screenshots/pic.png)

 ```bash
 pip install pandas matplotlib jupyter